-The second 911 VoIP migration phase, called "i2" as defined by NENA providing a i2 i3 The third and final migration phase planned by NENA, a more long term approach to address the needs of having IP-enabled emergency centers.
+The second 911 VoIP migration phase, called "i2" as defined by NENA providing a viable solution for VoIP carriers.
+There are two specialized "service operators" introduced in this migration phase: the VPC Service Operator and the Emergency i3 The third and final migration phase planned by NENA, a more long term approach to address the needs of having IP-enabled emergency centers.